How Much Home Can I Afford?

 Jumbo loans

 A jumbo loan or non-conforming loan is usually for an amount larger than allowed for a conforming loan.
 Usually, you’ll need better credit and a bigger down payment in addition to a lower DTI (typically closer to the “ideal” 36% maximum listed above) although most lenders will have some wiggle room.
-To get the best rates on a jumbo loan you will often find lower DTI requirements.
+To get the great rates on a jumbo loan you will often find lower DTI requirements.

 VA loans